HeinoPortfolio/Data-Analytics-Grad-Work/2 Data Cleaning/README.md

 | math |  For floor function| None|
 | sklearn.decomposition |  For creating the PCA | Found in section E|

-# Files and a Brief Decription of Their Purpose
+# Files and a Brief Description of Their Purpose

 |**File Name**|**Purpose**|**Additional Comments**|
 |:-----:|:-----:|:-----|